oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 ### Unlock page

-Create a file called `unlock.handlebars`and add the following code to it:
+Create a file called `views/unlock.handlebars`and add the following code to it:

 {% raw %}
 ```html